adamsilver/fdpb/03-book-a-flight.md

 - The `tabindex="-1"` attribute allows us to set focus to the options programatically.
 More on this shortly.
 - The `data-option-value` attribute is to store the corresponding `select` option value.
 When the user selects an option, we populate the hidden `select` box accordingly so that the real value will be persisted on submission.

 Suggestions appear in the menu giving sighted users feedback.
-To give screen reader users an equivalent experience we need to use a live region as first set out in chapter 2, “A Checkout Flow”.
+To give screen reader users an equivalent experience we need to use a live region as first set out in chapter 2, “Checkout”.
 By injecting “13 results are available”, we satisfy principle 1, *Provide a comparable experience*.

 ```HTML
 <div role="status" aria-live="polite">13 results are available</div>